bleaktwig/yuadrem-wiki/docs/religion/index.md

 _Etian signature of Tinos._

 * **Vugar** is the god of family and generosity.
 As a mortal, he was the protected prince of the kingdom of Vamerit<!-- TODO.
-Link. --> and was renowned for establishing laws pertaining to family and hereditary rights to the Seven Protectorates<!-- NOTE.
+Link. --> and was renowned for establishing laws pertaining to family and hereditary rights to the Seven Princedoms<!-- NOTE.
 Link. -->.
 He was ascended by Bagrat, and is often depicted with a silver toga of simple style.

 As far as is known, there exist only four illuminants alive in the Fesh Peninsula at the current date.
 Skepticism is encouraged, however, as mevic gods have performed many ascensions surreptitiously, with the echelon of the new god only divulged years later, sometimes posthumously.